-Learn how we fully comply with the General Data Protection Regulation (GDPR)
+Learn how we comply with the General Data Protection Regulation (GDPR)

 Oneflow and GDPR

-Oneflow has implemented technical and organizational measures according to the GDPR requirements to protect personal data from disclosure, removal or modification.
+Oneflow has implemented technical and organizational measures to protect all personal data processed by Oneflow from disclosure, removal, or modification.

 We have proactive measures in place to ensure compliance through password, encryption, backup and impact assessments.
-Security is a serious and important issue to us.
-A significant part of our business includes keeping up to date with information security and current legislation.
+Security is a serious and important issue to us and a significant part of our business includes keeping up to date with information security and current legislation.